Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/filesystems.md

 ---
-title: "ClickHouse and different filesystems"
+title: "ClickHouse® and different filesystems"
-linkTitle: "ClickHouse and different filesystems"
+linkTitle: "ClickHouse® and different filesystems"
 weight: 100
 description: >-
-     ClickHouse and different filesystems.
+     ClickHouse® and different filesystems.
 ---

-In general ClickHouse should work with any POSIX-compatible filesystem.
+In general ClickHouse® should work with any POSIX-compatible filesystem.

 * hard links and soft links support is mandatory.
-* clickhouse can use O_DIRECT mode to bypass the cache (and async io)
+* ClickHouse can use O_DIRECT mode to bypass the cache (and async io)
-* clickhouse can use renameat2 command for some atomic operations (not all the filesystems support that).
+* ClickHouse can use renameat2 command for some atomic operations (not all the filesystems support that).
 * depending on the schema and details of the usage the filesystem load can vary between the setup.
 The most natural load - is high throughput, with low or moderate IOPS.
-* data is compressed in clickhouse (LZ4 by default), while indexes / marks / metadata files  - no. Enabling disk-level compression can sometimes improve the compression, but can affect read / write speed.
+* data is compressed in ClickHouse (LZ4 by default), while indexes / marks / metadata files  - no. Enabling disk-level compression can sometimes improve the compression, but can affect read / write speed.

 ### ext4